yxie20/ENGN1580-final-spectrum-challenge/README.md

 Observation: We noticed that as long as we change amplitude/energy with respect to bit_interval, neither bit_interval nor ampltude really affects the final score.
 In other words, we can transmit as fast as possible (by having small bit_interval but high power use--fast and hard) or we can transmit as slow as possible (long bit interval and low power--slow and steady).

 ##### Parameter tuning
-% [Tunable param] Carrier period.
+`bit_interval = 2`: Carrier period.
 The shorter, the higher amplitude of our carriers (which decreases P_e), but shorter bit interval (which increases P_e)
-`bit_interval = 2`
-% Amplitude is scaled based on bit_interval to ensure we meet the power budget.
+`amplitude = 7.04`: scaled based on bit_interval to ensure we meet the power budget.
-`amplitude = 7.04`
-% [Tunable param] The more number of bits we send, the higher N is in our score, but also the higher P_e.
+`total bits to send = 10000`: the more number of bits we send, the higher N is in our score, but also the higher P_e.
-`total bits to send = 10000`
-% [Tunable param] Carrier frequencies
-`carriers frequency = 1000` for both sin and cos.
+`carriers frequency = 1000`: carrier frequencies for both sin and cos.

 #### Scheme 2 CDMA-like (Baseband)
 Our carriers are simply positive and negative 1 times amplitude.